 The expansive documentaries in the Alien Quadrilogy collection give a great insight into the people who imagine such worlds for a living.
 Some of the most fascinating insight is in the pre-production documentaries.
 These include HR Giger’s Alien – its form, biology, motivation and indeed evolution – and overarching frameworks of Alien’s human world by concept artists Ron Cobb and Chris Foss.

 Ever more story and detail, for me, is what makes great sci-fi – and storytelling for that matter, whether film, TV or in novels – immersive.
-And when stories become truly immersive, we are transported.
+When stories become truly immersive, we are transported.